Hot Springs on the River

 Personal Watercraft tips

-colorado river locations for mineral hot springs
+Colorado River locations for mineral hot springs

-CLICK HERE FOR FREE MAP SHOWING PWC RESTRICTIONS
+CLICK HERE FOR official NPS PWC RESTRICTIONS

-Care should be taken when visiting and playing in the water due to potential risk from a certain kind of amoeba that can grow in hot springs, causing illness if it enters your nose.
+Care should be taken when visiting and playing in the hot springs water due to potential risk from a certain kind of amoeba that can grow in hot springs, causing illness if it enters your nose.
 You will see warning signs posted at the springs regarding this.
 Although this is a health threat, people rarely contract illnesses from visiting.
 Just be careful.

 Motorized Vessel Use - Willow Beach to Hoover Dam